tstelzer/workers-guide-to-fp-in-ts/posts/pure-functions.md

 down.
 The cup is empty.
 You wonder if you could hack the corporate calendar to make weeks start on Tuesday.

-## Something something users.

 Every application has users.
 So you've been told, at least.
 You haven't personally met them.
 Maybe *they* like Mondays.
-Anyways, let's build this feature for them.
-Just you and I, it'll be fun!

-Let's have a look at the data first.
+You have a look at the data first.
 It's supposed to be "weird".

 ```json5
 [